 For more than a decade Kew Neighbourhood Association and families at Broomfield House School have joined together to bring a parcel of treats to members of the community in Kew each autumn.
 KNA alumni volunteer and retired member of staff at the school Nada Morgan told us her memories of the scheme.

 "I really enjoyed chatting to the two young people - it was very nice - and I so appreciated the things in the parcel"

 Our annual client party in 2019 was held at Kew College with our guests enjoying entertainment and a delicious afternoon tea served by pupils.
 Because of the pandemic the event could not be repeated in 2020, however the school generously funded afternoon tea boxes arriving by Covid-safe delivery to the doorstep of our clients by parent and KNA volunteers.
 Whilst nothing beats the social benefits of getting together, the afternoon teas brough so much happiness to so many who had been asked to shield for so many months.
+We were delighted to be able to offer a summer 2021 teabox delivery thanks to an anonymous donation.
 We are looking forward to gathering together again when circumstances allow.

 "Thank you for arranging such a lovely outing for us oldies on Friday.
 The food was delicious and beautifully served and the entertainment was terrific.
 What talent!"